 Goats in trees by the Marrakech to Essaouira highway?
 We stopped the car, walked back and yes, we saw black and white Moroccan goats high up in tree branches.

 Moroccan goats climb in trees, but only near Essaouira where argan trees grow.
-Argan trees produce nuts that cosmetics industry loves.
-And the goats love the nuts even more.
+Argan trees have nuts that cosmetics industry loves, but Moroccan tree goats love the nuts even more.

 Moroccan goats climb into trees to reach their favorite nuts.
 In fact they are helping local farmers.
 They eat parts of argan tree nuts and leave the rest to Berbers women that collect them from the ground to make the world’s most expensive oil.

 I will tell you more about the Essaouira tree goats soon, first some words about the trees they climb on.

 The Essaouira Argan Tree

 Argan tree is a prehistoric tree art that only grows in Morocco, and within Morocco it only grows around Essaouira.
 Most plants don’t survive the desert climate but argan trees are strong.
 They survive the hot Sahara temperatures between Marrakech and Essaouira, but it is a hard job.

 Yet the trees would be so valuable for the Moroccan economy, for the precious vitamin rich nuts that you can make oil out of.

 Below you can see an argan tree (Argania spinosa):